 Apple eliminates competition within one iTunes Connect account, in other words, the overlap doesn’t affect the cost.
 However, it dilutes the statistics, which makes it difficult to assess the real performance of a keyword.
 All the search terms are spread across different keywords, so the chances are you can either underestimate or overestimate the keyword performance.

-SerchAdsHQ filters can efficiently be used for bulk optimization, or overall automation of account management.
+SerchAdsHQ filters can efficiently be used for bulk optimization or overall automation of Apple Search Ads management.

 Let’s say we want to reduce the loss from spend in Competitors campaigns, in other words, reduce bids for all the keywords outside your Target CPG.
 To do this: